Explore The Plant Library

 The event will start with a keynote speech from psychiatrist, psychotherapist and author of the bestselling book, The Well Gardened Mind, Dr Sue Stuart-Smith.

-The morning continues with an exploration of the work of the charity, Horatio’s Garden, which nurtures the wellbeing of people who have experienced a spinal injury in beautiful, green sanctuaries.
-Different perspectives on the healing power of the garden will be presented, including: Tom Stuart-Smith on designing and building the garden for the National Spinal Cord Injury Centre in Stanmore, London; Head Gardener Ashley Edwards on collaborating with Tom on the design and on day to day life in the garden; former patient on Joe Darrell on the experience of spending time in the garden and Dr. Olivia Chapple, Founder and Chair of trustees, about the vision and future of the charity.
+This will then be followed by an exploration of the work of the charity, Horatio’s Garden, which nurtures the wellbeing of people who have experienced a spinal injury in beautiful, green sanctuaries.
+Different perspectives on the healing power of the garden will be presented, including: Tom Stuart-Smith on designing and building the garden for the National Spinal Cord Injury Centre in Stanmore, London; Head Gardener Ashley Edwards on collaborating with Tom on the design and on day to day life in the garden; former patient on Joe Darrell on the experience of spending time in the garden and Dr Olivia Chapple, Founder and Chair of trustees, about the vision and future of the charity.

 Accessibility